nicumicle/simple-jwt-login/README.md

 - **GitHub OAuth** - Allow users to log in with their GitHub account via OAuth
 - **Auth0 Login** - Allow users to log in via Auth0
 - **WPGraphQL support** - Works with WPGraphQL so headless frontends using GraphQL can authenticate through the same plugin
+- **Two-Factor Authentication** - Integrates with the [Two Factor](https://wordpress.org/plugins/two-factor/) plugin: `/auth` returns a short-lived interim JWT for users with 2FA enabled, which is then exchanged for a full JWT via `/auth/2fa` together with the user's TOTP, email, or backup code
+- **WooCommerce** - Authenticate WooCommerce REST API requests (`/wc/v1`, `/wc/v2`, `/wc/v3`) and the Store API (cart & checkout) with a JWT instead of consumer key/secret, independent of the global protect-endpoints middleware
+- **Force Login compatibility** - Lets Simple JWT Login's own REST endpoints bypass the [Force Login](https://wordpress.org/plugins/force-login/) plugin's site-wide login requirement
 - **Headless WordPress** - Purpose-built for Next.js, React, React Native, Flutter, and other API-first consumers
 - **Mobile app support** - Designed for mobile clients that need stateless, token-based authentication with refresh token rotation
 - **Plugin integrations** - Works alongside other plugins that extend the WordPress REST API